 Wood windows are popular at Lowe’s because of their aesthetic appeal and the fact that they can be purchased unfinished, primed, or painted in a small selection of standard colors.

 Clad-Wood windows give you the aesthetic appeal of wood for the interior of the window with a more durable, weather resistant exterior such as vinyl or aluminum.
 Typically, vinyl windows are colored throughout making them very durable and virtually maintenance free.
 Aluminum is more susceptible to scratching but is easily painted and available at Lowe’s in a wide variety of colors.

 Aluminum is a cost-effective material for constructed window frames and they are lighter and more durable than wood.
-At Lowe’s, the aluminum windows are insulated with an extruded vinyl break and in some cases foam is used for additional insulation.
+At Lowe’s, the aluminum windows are insulated with an extruded vinyl break, and in some cases, foam is used for additional insulation.

 These windows are popular for their durability and energy efficiency.
 Vinyl window frames are constructed from PVC built with chambers inside the vinyl, making them exceptionally weather and condensation resistant.
 Typically, vinyl windows are durable and long-lasting.
-However, when it comes to vinyl, you get what you pay for, inexpensive vinyl is known for air leakage and operational difficulties.
+However, when it comes to vinyl, you get what you pay for, and inexpensive vinyl is known for air leakage and operational difficulties.

 Choosing the Right Glass for Your Lowe’s Home Improvement Windows

 At Lowe’s, homeowners typically choose from three types of glass—low-E glass, tinted glass, or safety glass.

 Low-Emissive (Low-E) Glass